the-krafty-koder/mastering/notes/backend/rateLimiting.md

         2. Exponential backoff with jitter -  add randomness to exponential backoff to prevent clients from retrying at the same time.

         Good to have a retry limit (3-5)
+     2. Use client cache to avoid frequent API calls.
+     3. Understand the limit and do not send many requests in a short time.
+     4. Include code to catch exceptions so clients can gracefully exit.
-    2. There is need to be fault tolerant
+     5. There is need to be fault tolerant